Welcome to the semi

-via the ASCOM interface, has a comprehensive up to date deep sky
+telescope via the ASCOM interface, has a comprehensive up to

-Additional the program can access the online version
+program can access the online version of the

 Hallo Northern Sky" or HNSKY is a full feature planetarium program for Windows.
 Free with 30.000 deep sky objects and the TYCHO2++ 4.5 million star database up to magnitude 12.5.
-After downloading the GSC 1.2 or the USNO UCAC4 it displays stars up to magnitude 16.
+Online access to UCAC4 en NOMAD star catalog or download the complete GSC 1.2 up to magnitude 15 or the USNO UCAC4 up to magnitude 16.
 The Sun, Moon, the planets and their major moons are all displayed with surface features.
 Comet and asteroid databases and with hundreds of DSS deep sky images which will blend in at the correct size and orientation.
-It has an integrated deep sky help file and 21 non-English menus.
+It has an integrated deep sky observations help file with and 21 non-English menus.

 Numerical integration for asteroids to achieve highest accuracy positions years in the future or past.
 The error is less then 1" after 10 years !!!
 So a asteroid orbital elements from 10 years ago will after numerical integration allow position calculation within 1" accurate!!
 So also 10 years in the future.

 In version 3.02 a significant menu change was introduced.
 Note that you can remove menu buttons with the pop-up menu or hide the menu completely.